Running at the speed of sound

-At the Paralympic Games in London in 2012, Fiodorow won the silver medal in the 200m and a 400m bronze medal before claiming the gold medal at the European Championships in Swansea in 2014.
+At the Paralympic Games in London in 2012, Alicja won silver in the 200 metres and bronze in the 400 metres before claiming a gold medal at the IPC Athletics European Championships in Swansea in 2014.
+At Rio in 2016, she won two silver medals, in the 100 metres and 200 metres.

 |Paralympic Games||IPC World Championships||IPC European Championships|